 4Mandamus: This is the name of writ ... which issues from a court of superior jurisdiction, and is directed to a private or municipal corporation, or any of its officers, or to an executive administrative or judicial officer, or to an inferior court, commanding the performance of a particular act therein specified, and belonging to his or their public, official, or ministerial duty, or directing the restoration of the complainant to rights or privileges of which he has been illegally deprived...Mandamus has traditionally issued in response to abuses of judicial power.
-Thus, where a district judge refuses to take some action he is required to take or takes some action he is not empowered to take, mandamus will lie....The remedy of mandamus is a
+Thus, where a district judge refuses to take some action, he is required to take or takes some action he is not empowered to take, mandamus will lie.
+The remedy of mandamus is a drastic one, to be invoked only in extraordinary situations...)

-- 13.3 The secretary to the Committee, or designate, shall be responsible for taking minutes of the proceedings of the Administrative Committee, receiving all complaints filed under articles 12.0 and 3.0 herein, and scheduling hearings and dates to hear same. - 13.4 A quorum shall consist of 4 members, provided at least 2 appointed by the Coordinating Committee of Registered Employers' Organizations, and 2 appointed by the Alberta Building Trades Council are present.
+- 14.4 A quorum shall consist of 4 members, provided at least 2 appointed by the Coordinating Committee of REOS, and 2 appointed by the Alberta Building Trades Council are present.
 The decisions shall be determined by a majority vote unless otherwise provided for herein.
-Where all of the voting members are not present at a meeting, or if there is a vacancy, but a quorum exists, the Coordinating Committee of Registered Employers' Organizations and the Alberta Building Trades Council appointed members shall be entitled to cast an equal amount of votes allocated to the respective class of voting member, on all matters coming before the meeting. - 13.5 Notice of a proposed amendment to the Rapid Site Access Program Procedural Rules must be circulated to the members of the Administrative Committee 10 working days prior to the meeting the party intends to introduce said proposed amendment.
+Where all of the voting members are not present at a meeting, or if there is a vacancy, but a quorum exists, the Coordinating Committee of REOs and the Alberta Building Trades Council appointed members shall be entitled to cast an equal number of votes allocated to the respective class of voting member, on all matters coming before the meeting. - 14.5 Notice of a proposed amendment to the RSAP Procedural Rules must be circulated to the members of the Administrative Committee 10 working days prior to the meeting the party intends to introduce said proposed amendment.

-In the event an amendment is proposed that has implications in respect to funding and/or budgetary considerations of the program, said amendments must be approved by the Coordinating Committee of Registered Employers' Organizations.
+In the event an amendment is proposed that has implications in respect to funding and/or budgetary considerations of the program, said amendments must be approved by the Coordinating Committee of REOs.

-Article 14.0 -Savings Clause
+Article 15.0 - Savings Clause

-14.1 If a provision of these Procedural Rules is in conflict with the laws or regulations of Canada or Alberta, such provisions shall be superseded by such law or regulation.
+15.1 If a provision of these Procedural Rules is in conflict with the laws or regulations of Canada or Alberta, such provisions shall be superseded by such law or regulation.
 Unless prohibited from doing so by such law or regulation, or by a ruling of any Court or Board of competent jurisdiction which has declared this provision of these Procedural Rules invalid or inoperable, the Administrative Committee, within 15 days' notice of either upon the other, shall commence negotiations, the sole and restricted purpose of which shall be to provide adequate legal replacement for such provision.

-APPENDIX A - Definitions
+APPENDIX A - Acronyms & Definitions